Jorge J.C. Sales

 Jennifer has over seven years of experience in California’s public sector, six of which have been dedicated to contracting in higher education within the CCC and UC systems.
 Jennifer earned her bachelor’s in Political Science from Cal Poly, San Luis Obispo with a concentration in Pre-Law, and her juris doctor in public interest from UC Davis School of Law.

-Brett Chaponot serves as Program Development Specialist to the CollegeBuys team, supporting business operations and streamlining efficiencies.
+Brett Chaponot serves as Associate Director of Program Development Specialist to the CollegeBuys team, supporting business operations and streamlining efficiencies.
 Brett serves as the secondary lead for the program’s institutional piggybackable agreements, and vets new potential institutional partners based on systemwide need.

 Brett has spent the past five years serving different capacities in the non-profit sector.
 He started his higher learning at Santa Barbara City College and earned his bachelor’s degree in business administration from the University of Northern Colorado.

-Jennifer Le serves as Program Coordinator to the CollegeBuys team.
-She provides support for CollegeBuys technology contracts with ESRI and Blackboard, the concierge services overseeing all stakeholder support functions, coordinates awareness activities for Business Development, and maintains the departmental Client Relations Management (CRM) system.
+Jennifer Le serves as Program Specialist to the CollegeBuys team.
+She provides support for CollegeBuys institutional piggybackable agreements, the concierge services overseeing all stakeholder support functions, coordinates awareness activities for Business Development, and maintains the departmental Client Relations Management (CRM) system.